Google Translate Disclaimer

 winter walk

-The On the Move campaign has been introduced in all Simcoe County District School Board elementary schools in Collingwood, providing consistent messaging and reinforcing the benefits of active school travel.
-The ‘On the Move’ flag is proudly flying at Cameron Street Public School.
+In 2019, the On the Move campaign was introduced in all Simcoe County District School Board elementary schools in Collingwood, providing consistent messaging and reinforcing the benefits of active school travel.
+Cameron Street Public School proudly flew the ‘On the Move’ flag to promote active school travel.

 iwalk image

-Across Collingwood, elementary schools have actively participated in International Walk to School Day.
+In 2019 across Collingwood, elementary schools actively participated in International Walk to School Day.
 To celebrate their walk or wheel, the students of Admiral Collingwood Elementary School received banners, stickers, ribbons and apples providing an opportunity to reinforce positive messaging.

 iwalk

-The ‘Map My Route’ initiative was launched in the fall of 2019.
+A ‘Map My Route’ initiative was launched in the fall of 2019.
 It was shared with all public elementary schools in Collingwood.
 This new resource was developed to support families in planning routes to and from school.
+This map is being updated in 2026 to keep active school travel going in Collingwood.

 cameron school walk

-The Walking School Bus at Cameron Street Public School in Collingwood runs throughout the school year.
-Winter adds a new element of play on the Walking School Bus.
-Students create snow structures or paths in the snow while they wait for friends, share stories on their walk and have fun being outside.
+In 2019, the Walking School Bus at Cameron Street Public School in Collingwood ran throughout the school year.
+Winter added a new element of play on the Walking School Bus.
+Students created snow structures or paths in the snow while they waited for friends, shared stories on their walk and had fun being outside.

 children feet

 These walkers are students in Senior Kindergarten or Grade 1 from Cameron Street Public School in Collingwood.
-They enjoy the social connection as one of the benefits of walking to school.
+They enjoyed the social connection as one of the benefits of walking to school.

 school walk

 Active school travel programs support community building.
 Neighbourhoods are made vibrant by encouraging walking, outdoor play, cycling and other modes of active transport.
-These students from Cameron Street Public School, Collingwood were ‘treated’ with a Halloween Walking School Bus.
+In 2019 these students from Cameron Street Public School, Collingwood were ‘treated’ with a Halloween Walking School Bus.

 Did you find what you were looking for today?